vilst3r/dotfiles/README.md

 # Dotfiles

-General repository containing all my personal configuration files.
+Repository containing all my personal dotfile configurations.

 ### General Vim Usage
 - General config to source from for vim emulators on IDEs